 The Solo Free-fall program (also called Accelerated Free-fall or AFF) was instituted in 1982 as an "accelerated" way to learn skydiving.
-This program will give you a true taste of modern sport skydiving and will start you on your way to earning your skydiving license.
+This program will give you a true taste of modern sport skydiving and will start you on your way to earning your first skydiving license, the USPA A-license.

-The ground training is more extensive than Static Line (approx. 4 hours) since you will be doing a 50+ second freefall on your very first jump.
+The ground training is more extensive than for a Tandem jump (approx. 5-6 hours) since you will be doing a 50+ second freefall on your very first jump.
 You exit the aircraft at 11,000 feet along with an AFF Instructor who will assist you during freefall.
 The instructor maintains grips on you from the moment you leave the aircraft until the parachute opens, assisting you as necessary to fall stable, perform practice handle pulls, monitor altitude, etc. You will then pull your own parachute at about 5,000 ft.

 About the Program